 Taj is a 2012 graduate of West Virginia University with a major in advanced accounting where he served as an elected member of the Student Government Association Board of Governors.
 While on the board, Taj successfully advanced permanent student positions in both the WVU Faculty Senate and the WVU Staff Council.
 After graduation, Taj was honored to be on the executive team at Daywind Music Group of Nashville, TN in charge of overseeing all national radio and working with strategic marketing to further the vision for the future of the industry.
 Taj would love the opportunity to share his ministry with you at your next event.

-For further information or to schedule Taj for your next event, please contact:
+For further information or to schedule Taj for your next event: